liferay/liferay-docs/develop/tutorials/articles/330-servlets/02-servlet-filters.markdown

 ## Step 3: Create a Liferay plugin descriptor [](id=step-3-create-a-liferay-plugin-descriptor)

 In a `WEB-INF/liferay-plugin-package.properties` file, specify the versions of
-@product@ your plugin is for:
+@product@ your plugin supports:

     liferay-versions=7.1.0+